batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 1. As an IDE developer, I want an easily understood REST service for creating new Helidon projects so that I can provide a great user experience.

-See [Laird's doc](https://docs.google.com/document/d/1G4IEycA9PDkodNI1d3-Zuj5WoA4oiIn2vKqwt7XAvIo/edit#heading=h.ui9koosmi9gl) for a deeper set of user stories and goals, plus related thoughts.
+See [Laird's doc](https://docs.google.com/document/d/1G4IEycA9PDkodNI1d3-Zuj5WoA4oiIn2vKqwt7XAvIo/edit#heading=h.ui9koosmi9gl) for a deeper set of user stories and goals.

 ## User Experience